 Every student, visitor and parent must be knowledgeable of the rules and expectations established by the Department of Education and AHES.
-It is expected that all students, parents and visitors to campus are principled when it comes to the school procedures, practices and directives.
+It is expected that all stakeholders of AHES are principled when it comes to the school procedures, practices and directives.